konstantinpavlikhin/Watchdog/Readme.md

 Quick-Apply Link consists of the following parts:
 `applicationname-wd://CUSTOMERNAME:SERIAL`

-`applicationname` is a non-localized, lowercased name of your app, without any spaces. `CUSTOMERNAME` stands for Base32 encoded customer name and SERIAL is an actual serial (which is itself a Base32 encoded DSA signature of the customer' name).
+`applicationname` is a non-localized, lowercased name of your app, without any spaces. `CUSTOMERNAME` stands for Base32 encoded customer name and SERIAL is an actual serial (which is itself a Base32 encoded DSA/ECDSA signature of the customer' name).

 **HINT**: Consider redirecting customers after successfull purchases to the corresponding Quick-Apply links to make seamless and trouble-free app-activation experiences.